 - Special Needs Teacher

-- Curtin’s education courses were ranked number 37 in the world in the 2014 QS World University Rankings by Subject.
+- Curtin’s education courses were ranked in the top 100 in the world in the 2016 QS World University Rankings by Subject.

 - You will be taught by staff who are at the top of their disciplinary field from across the University representing a high level of expertise.